 • Letters of support from any policy partners/local collaborators (optional)

-For applicants applying from outside Harvard University, please have your institution refer to the Award Under GEM Incubation Fund Agreement Template to review the terms and conditions.
+For applicants applying from outside Harvard University, please have your institution refer to the Award Under GEM Incubation Fund Agreement Template to review the terms and conditions and ensure you are following the grant application guidelines of your home institution.
 Please note we will not be able to accommodate significant changes to those terms.

 Proposals are reviewed and scored by the GEM Incubation Fund Review Board.
 All board members submitting a proposal in the current funding round must recuse themselves from this review.
 Based on the scores and referee comments, the review board votes on the application status.